-PayPal Price Hikes: PayPal's new fees explained
+PayPal Price Hikes: PayPal's new fees and user agreement explained

 “These changes relate to the updated User Agreement in the US only,” a PayPal spokesperson told us.

-Watch: Android Pay UK – how does it work?
+Watch: Android Pay in the UK – how does it work?

 What do you think of PayPal’s price hikes?
 Let us know in the comments.